 What’s the correct height to hang sconces?

-- Above a bathroom mirror or a window: 6 inches between the top of the item and the bottom of the sconce
+Above a mirror or a window: 6 inches between the top of the item and the bottom of the sconce

 I love using swing-out wall lamps over a bedside table – they save room, are adjustable, and look much cleaner!

-In most cases, wall sconce placement is based on not being able to see up into the sconce.
-These guidelines place the sconces where this won’t be happening most of the time.
-That’s why these measurements are to the junction box instead of the bottom of the whole fixture because it’s directly behind the bulb on the sconce.
+In most cases, wall sconce lighting placement is based on not being able to see up into the sconce.
+To prevent this, these measurements are to the junction box instead of the bottom of the whole fixture because it’s directly behind the bulb on the sconce.

 What size sconce should I buy?

 The size of the sconce depends on the wall space area it will hang in, what it will be lighting, and how close you’ll stand to it.
-If you’re far away and it’s on a large wall, go larger than say, if you are lighting your bathroom vanity mirror to get ready.
+If you’re far away and it’s on a large wall, go larger than say, if you’re hanging bathroom lights around a vanity mirror to get ready.

 Lamps.